Jack Grimmer's second-half strike has fired the Sky Blues into the fourth round as they dump Premier League Stoke City out of the Emirates FA Cup.

 Jordan Willis gave City the lead midway through the second half after climbing highest to head home Tom Davies' flick-on.

 The visitors threatened to open the scoring inside the first ten minutes.
-Ramadan Sobhi chipped the ball over the Sky Blues defence for Saido Berahino to fire towards goal but Jordan Willis was able to hook it off the line.
+Ramadan Sobhi chipped the ball over the Sky Blues defence for Saido Berahino to fire towards goal but Willis was able to hook it off the line.

 The introduction of Peter Crouch after the break for the visitors gave them an obvious aerial threat, but some nice play down the left drew a foul from Willis in the area giving Charlie Adam the chance to draw his side level from the spot.
 Which he did.